 Get Rid of Rust

 Dishwashers can accumulate rust, which can later lead to noticeable rust spots on dishes.
 Be sure to check all racks for rust and replace them when necessary, as these can deteriorate over time.

 A dishwasher requires a minimum temperature of 130° to operate adequately.
 Cooler temperatures may leave behind greasy films or soapy residue.
 Running the faucet until the water reaches a hot temperature before starting your dishwasher will promote a better wash and will ensure dishes are properly sanitized.
 You may also want to use a dishwasher rinse aid to control films and residue, especially if your water system generates hard water.

 Upgrade Your Dishwasher

 While you may have an older dishwasher that is running smoothly, newer models are more energy-efficient, can save you money in the long run, and help save the environment.

-For all South Florida residents needing dishwasher installations or unit repairs, call Catons for a free estimate at 410-655-5757.
+For all Baltimore area residents needing dishwasher installations or unit repairs, call Catons for a free estimate at 410-655-5757.